fabianegli/bioenc/Proposal-UTF-8.md

-There exists one way to employ UTF-8 as bio-sequence encoding that requires the approval of The Unicode Consortium and results in the inclusion of the new encoding in the Unicode and one that uses the part of UTF-8 that can be used for custom purposes by anyone.
+There exists one way to employ UTF-8 as bio-sequence encoding that requires the approval of The Unicode Consortium and results in the inclusion of the new encoding in the Unicode and one that uses the part of UTF-8 that can be used for custom purposes by anyone - the [Private Use Area](https://de.wikipedia.org/wiki/Private_Use_Area) consisting of 4096 code points (Range: E000-F8FF).

+# regex

+The bio-sequence analysis with regex could be expanded to include character sets that make sense for the introduced code points, e.g. for charge, composition and size.

+character sets / character classes

 # Modifications